 Build Quality

-For $199 there are some expectations of build quality that the Small Form Factor Network community will expect.
+For $199, there is a level of build quality that the Small Form Factor Network community will expect.
 The Era 2 does a good job meeting those expectations.

 The exterior anodized aluminum shell is strong, weighty, and rigid.
-I measured it with my calipers as ranging in thickness from 1.78 to 1.91mm depending on the area of the panel I checked with my non-certified calipers.
+I measured it with my calipers as ranging in thickness from 1.78 to 1.91mm depending on the area of the panel.
 Some variation of panel thickness is normal with metals at this production scale, and it wasn’t visible to the eye.
 The shell fits smoothly over the inner frame, and the mechanisms worked without issue even after I cycled it 2o times.
-The panel gaps to the frame were good albeit not quiet to the standard of a case such as a Louqe Raw S1.
+The panel gaps to the frame were good albeit not quite to the standard of a case such as a Louqe Raw S1, however the smoothness of operation far exceeded the Louqe offering.

 The inner plastic that combines the four panels of the shell was solid, with little worry of it breaking from routine use.

 The Walnut wood on the top of the case is backed by metal and screwed into place.
 I measured the wood’s thickness to range from 4.5mm to 4.62mm thick on my calipers.
 Small strips of rubberized material are placed along the metal grating to avoid damage.
-Laser etched into the panel is a discreet Fractal logo and name, as well as two horizontal stripes to show the user where to press down to release the panel.
+Fractal laser etched their logo and name into the wood, as well as two horizontal stripes to show the user where to press down to release the panel.
 The wood itself showed no signs of rot, was well stained, and had its grain flowing with the design rather than against it.
+There was no cracking of the wood on our sample unit.

 The inner frame was good but not great.
 It was light weight and well painted, but it flexed as I built a system into it.
 The flex wasn’t severe, but it was enough to make me think carefully about how I would move the frame as I built it.
 An example would be placing a hand behind the motherboard tray in order to ensure it doesn’t flex as I screwed down the motherboard itself.
 The Era 2 frame lacked the rigidity of the of the System 76 Thelio frame, but was more rigid than the frames of the CCD MI-6 and Loque Raw S1.
 It felt roughly on par with the SSUPD Meshlicious.